Devil's Peak (Cape Town): Origins of the name

 Devil's Peak was originally known as Windberg or Charles Mountain.
 The English term Devil's Peak is a 19th-century translation from the Dutch Duivels Kop, and supposedly comes from the folk-tale about a Dutch man called Jan van Hunks, a prodigious pipe smoker who lived at the foot of the mountain circa 1700.
 He was forced by his wife to leave the house whenever he smoked his pipe.
 One day, while smoking on the slopes of the peak, he met a mysterious stranger who also smoked.
 They each bragged of how much they smoked and so they fell into a pipe-smoking contest.
 The stranger turned out to be the devil and Van Hunks eventually won the contest, but not before the smoke that they had made had covered the mountain, forming the table cloth cloud.
 The story was captured by the 19th century poet Dante Gabriel Rossetti in his poem Jan van Hunks (alternatively called The Dutchman's Wager).

-However, since Rosetti's poem was only published in 1909, it's unlikely that this was the true source of the name, rather an urban legend.
+However, since Rossetti's poem was only published in 1909, it's unlikely that this was the true source of the name, rather an urban legend.

-It has also been claimed that the name is a corruption of Duifespiek ("Dove's Peak") to Duivelspiek ("Devil's Peak"), since the Dutch words for devil and dove are relatively close in sound.
+It has been claimed that the name is a corruption of Duifespiek ("Dove's Peak") to Duivelspiek ("Devil's Peak"), since the Dutch words for devil and dove are relatively close in sound.
 The Dutch word "Duivelspiek" has been the common Afrikaans language name for the mountain and the suburb on the east side of the city bowl.
-The name is also thought to have been derived from the mountain's 'three pronged' spear shape, which is reminiscent of the spear held by the Devil in many images.
+The name may have been derived from the mountain's 'three pronged' spear shape, which is reminiscent of the spear held by the Devil in many images.

-A more likely explanation is provided by Devil's Peak Brewery.
+Another explanation is provided by Devil's Peak Brewery.
 Forty years before Vasco de Gama rounded the Cape in 1497, the Venetian cartographer Fra Mauro created a map of the world for King Alfonso V of Portugal, based on knowledge drawn from the Arabians.
-On this map, which became the definitive view of the world for the early Portuguese explorers, he named the southernmost tip of Africa, Cabo di Diab – the Devil's Cape.
-It is very likely the association with the devil simply migrated from the Cape to the mountain that flanks it.
-After all, sailors are a superstitious lot and Devil's Peak remains the path through which the Cape Southeaster howls, churning up the waves in the Cape of Storms.
+On this map, which became the definitive view of the world for the early Portuguese explorers, he named the southernmost tip of Africa Cabo de Diab – the Devil's Cape.
+It is possible the association with the devil migrated from there to the mountain.

-1971 Plane Crash
+1971 plane crash

 On 26 May 1971, three South African Air Force Hawker-Siddeley HS125 (Code named Mercurius) aircraft crashed into Devil's Peak, killing all 11 on board.
 The aircraft were flying in close formation, practicing for a fly-past during the upcoming 10th-anniversary Republic Day celebrations on 31 May.
+The aircraft, flying by sight along the N2 highway, banked to the right three seconds too late, crashing into the side of the mountain not far above Rhodes Memorial and the University of Cape Town.
 A low cloud base was cited as a contributory factor.
-The impact was heard throughout the surrounding suburbs, and scars in the ground can still be seen today.
+The impact was heard throughout the surrounding suburbs.
+For many years a radar reflector beacon stood on Plumpudding Hill above Rhodes Memorial to prevent similar incidents.